On Oracle Property and Asymptotic Validity of Bayesian Generalized Method of Moments: Numerical Study

-As Table \ref{logittab} indicates, both the frequentist PGEE method and our BGMM method have always successfully identified the nonzero components of $\theta_0$ with no underselection.
-However, the PGEE performs much more conservative and has a serious overselection problem in all the simulations settings, which is consistent with the findings in \cite{cho13}.
-It selects the true model for less than $30\%$ of all time, and meanwhile overselects about $4\sim 8$ extra redundant variables on average.
-In contrast, the BGMM MAP models with both the prior \eqref{pim1} and \eqref{pim2} are highly accurate when $p=50$, and selects the true model for about $90\%$ of all time with a much smaller false positives.
-When $p=100$, the performance of BGMM1 deteriorates, but BGMM2 still maintains a high accuracy with over $90\%$ of exact model selection.
-This is well explained by the regularization levels of the two priors \eqref{pim1} and \eqref{pim2}, since the latter induces more penalization on the model size and fits the data better as $p$ gets larger.
 For the estimation and prediction, it is clear that the naive GEE estimator with no model selection performs poorly in MSE and pMSE compared to the oracle estimator.
-Figure 1, 2 and 3 show that the MSE and pMSE for the BGMM method are comparable to those from the PGEE method, and tend to have smaller variation across difference simulations.
-The averaged levels of three MSEs from both BGMM methods are also slightly smaller than those from the PGEE estimator in most of the cases (Table 1), and they are all close to the MSE and pMSE from the oracle estimator.
+Figure 1 and Figure 2 show that the MSE and pMSE for the BGMM method are comparable to those from the oracle and the PGEE method, as their boxplots largely overlap with each other.
+Also it seems that BGMM tends to have smaller variation across difference simulations than PGEE.
+The averaged levels of three MSEs from both BGMM methods are also slightly smaller than those from the PGEE estimator in most of the cases (Table \ref{logittab}), and they are all close to the MSE and pMSE from the oracle estimator.
 Overall, BGMM2 seems to be the best of all these methods besides the oracle.
 This has partly supported our theoretical results about the oracle properties of the BGMM method, in the sense that the posterior variance of BGMM is asymptotically the same as the variance of the oracle GMM estimator.\\

-We also report the posterior probabilities of the MAP model $\hat \M$ and the true model $\M_0$ for BGMM1 and BGMM2 (Table \ref{logittab2}), averaged over 100 simulated datasets.
-When $p=50$, both methods yield reasonably large posterior probabilities for $\hat \M$ and $\M_0$.
-For each method, the posterior of $\hat \M$ and $\M_0$ are close to each other.
-This is not surprising because of the high model selection accuracy for the BGMM2 MAP model.
-However when $p=100$, the posterior probabilities of $\hat \M$ and $\M_0$ have dropped significantly for BGMM1, while the BGMM2 still performs well.
-This indicates that BGMM2 with the prior \eqref{pim2} can recover the sparsity better than BGMM1 with the prior \eqref{pim1} when $p$ becomes large.\\